Corey Seager Player Props: Rangers vs. Mariners

-Corey Seager -- with an on-base percentage of .298 in his past 10 games, 82 points lower than his season-long percentage -- will be in action for the Texas Rangers versus the Seattle Mariners, with Luis Castillo on the hill, on June 2 at 8:05 PM ET.
+On Saturday, Corey Seager (batting .256 in his past 10 games) and the Texas Rangers play the Seattle Mariners.
+First pitch is at 4:05 PM ET.

-In his most recent game, he strung together two hits (going 2-for-5) against the Tigers.
+In his most recent game, he racked up two hits (going 2-for-4 with a double and an RBI) against the Mariners.

 Corey Seager Game Info & Props vs. the Mariners